adhemarfontes/Getting-and-Cleaning-Data-Course-Project/README.md

 Main function that calls three operation functions

 * mergeFiles
-Load train and test data, place 2 new columns subject (TEST ou TRAIN) and activity label, fill those columns for each row, merge data into merge.csv
+Load train and test data, place 2 new columns subject id (matching lines from files subject_test.txt / subject_train.txt) and activity label, fill those columns for each row, merge data into merge.csv

 * cleanDataset
 Load merge.csv, copy to a new data frame, extracting only the measurements on the mean and standard deviation for each measurement.
 Appropriately labels the data set with descriptive variable names.
 Save again as merge.txt.